milanosie/foleon/README.md

 I have chosen Angular as that is the framework that I am most experienced with, which allows me to showcase the most of my skills in the shortest amount of time

+### Important!
-Please refer to NOTES.md for more information on the architecture and design decisions.
+Please refer to `NOTES.md` for more information on the architecture and design decisions. <br>
+With the limited time, some decisions made would not be acceptable in a real-world scenario.
 ### Tech Stack

 - Nx - For additional project structure and (future) monorepo capabilities
 - Angular - For the frontend application and quick out-of-the-box setup
 - NgRx - For state management, as it is the most popular state management library for Angular and resembles Redux which is a popular state management library for React
 - Playwright - For end-to-end testing, as it is a modern and fast end-to-end testing library that is easy to use and maintain
+  - For the sake of demonstration, I have added 2 very basic e2e tests with PlayWright in the e2e folder.
 - Jest - For unit testing, as it is the most popular testing library, and also the one Foleon uses.
 - TailwindCSS - For styling.
 I have chosen TailwindCSS as it is a utility-first CSS framework that is easy to use.